IBM/kar-apps/README.md

 - browse the README and follow the getting-started guide
 - clone Kar-apps from https://github.com/IBM/kar-apps.git

-## Deploying Reefer using docker or podman from the latest reefer release
+## Deploying Reefer using docker-compose from the latest reefer release
-- install docker-compose or podman-compose
-- (skip this step for podman) start the kar runtime using `[kar-install-dir]/scripts/docker-compose-start.sh`
+- start the kar runtime using `[kar-install-dir]/scripts/docker-compose-start.sh`
 - start the reefer application using `IMAGE_PREFIX=quay.io/ibm kar-apps/scripts/reefer-compose-start.sh`
+- when the application is ready, point browser at the URL listed for the reefer GUI

+## Deploying Reefer using rootless podman from the latest reefer release
+- if previously running, run `[kar-install-dir]/scripts/docker-compose-stop.sh`
+- start the kar runtime and reefer application using `IMAGE_PREFIX=quay.io/ibm kar-apps/scripts/reefer-play-start.sh`
-- point browser at the URL listed for the reefer GUI when the application is ready
+- when the application is ready, point browser at the URL listed for the reefer GUI

 ## Deploying Reefer using kind, k3s or docker desktop from latest reefer release
 - See [KAR Deployment Options](https://github.com/IBM/kar/blob/main/docs/kar-deployments.md) for instructions on installing these